ucli-tools/mdepub/README.md

 ## ✨ Features

+- **System-Wide Installation:** Install `mdepub` once and run it from any directory.
 - **Pandoc-Powered Conversion:** Reliably converts Markdown to high-quality EPUB.
-- **Advanced Styling:** Comes with a default stylesheet for a clean, modern look, including distinct title and part pages.
+- **Advanced Styling:** Comes with a default stylesheet for a clean, modern look.
 - **Custom Page Structure:** Uses a Lua filter to automatically create specially formatted "Part" pages from level-1 headers.
 - **YAML Configuration:** Easily customize the output with a central `config/default.yaml` and per-project `metadata.yaml` files.
-- **Makefile-Driven Workflow:** Simple `make` commands handle setup, building, and conversion.
+- **Makefile-Driven Workflow:** Simple `make` commands handle setup, building, and system-wide installation.

 ## 🚀 Getting Started